Smart Cities: Internet of Things (IoT) technology trial

 A Smart City refers to the use of digital technology to collect data that can be used to manage assets and resources efficiently.

-Why do councils want to monitor utilisation of public assets and spaces?
+Why do councils want to monitor how public assets and spaces are used?

-The information obtained from high quality continuous utilisation monitoring is extremely useful for Council and other organisations.
+The information obtained from high quality continuous utilisation monitoring is extremely useful to councilc and other organisations.
 The data will only capture and present volume of utilisation (count the number of entities) in an area and can be used to:

 - Monitor and evaluate the impact of ongoing and major events in the community